Quantum diffusion and large primordial perturbations from inflation: Stochastic inflation in a nutshell

 Since $\xi_\phi$ and $\xi_\pi$ are Hermitian quantum fields placed in a Gaussian state, and given that they enter linearly in the equations of motion~(\ref{eq:Langevin}), they can be equivalently described by classical random variables sharing the same two-point functions, and the two descriptions are perfectly equivalent~\cite{2014arXiv1401.4679A, Martin:2015qta, Grain:2017dqa}.
 In contrast, the coarse-grained fields $\tilde{\phi}$ and $\tilde{\pi}$ may be placed in non-Gaussian states as an effect of non-linear evolution, and in this case the stochastic and quantum descriptions are not equivalent.
 It is indeed well-known that quantum systems can display correlations that cannot be accounted for using classical setups, a famous example being the celebrated Bell inequalities~\cite{Bell:1964kc}.
 In fact, even if $\tilde{\phi}$ and $\tilde{\pi}$ remain in Gaussian states, non-classical correlations appear when considering ``improper'' combinations,\footnote{In this context, ``improper'' denotes operators for which the Wigner-Weyl transform takes values outside their spectrum~\cite{2006FoPh...36..546R}.} for which Bell inequalities can be explicitly violated~\cite{Martin:2016tbd, Ando:2020kdz}.
 In practice however, these quantum signatures are often hidden in the amplitude of the so-called decaying mode~\cite{Polarski:1995jg, Lesgourgues:1996jc, Kiefer:2008ku, Martin:2017zxs}, which is again gradient suppressed, and may be further concealed by quantum decoherence~\cite{Martin:2021znx, Martin:2021qkg, Burgess:2022nwu, Espinosa-Portales:2022yok}.

-When such a ``quantum-to-classical'' transition takes place, the stochastic approach is valid, and \Eqs{eq:Langevin} may be seen as Langevin equations.
-The white Gaussian noises $\xi_\phi$ and $\xi_\pi$ model the inflow of sub-Hubble quantum fluctuations into the super-Hubble, coarse-grained sector of the theory, which behaves classically.
+When such a ``quantum-to-classical'' transition takes place, the stochastic approach is valid, and \Eqs{eq:Langevin} may be seen as Langevin equations~\cite{risken1996fokker}.
+The white Gaussian noises $\xi_\phi$ and $\xi_\pi$ model the inflow of sub-Hubble quantum fluctuations into the super-Hubble, coarse-grained sector of the theory, which behaves as classical random fields.